bethsherm/alexa-cookbook/labs/README.md

 #### Welcome! <a id="intro"></a>

-These Labs are a series of exercises you can follow to accompany your training in Alexa skills.
+These Labs are a series of exercises you can follow to accompany your in-person Alexa Skills Kit training.

 The Lab topics and content are subject to change in the future without warning.

- + The first few labs are designed to be followed in sequential order.
  + You can work on the labs at your own pace, fast or slow is okay.
  + When you get an idea for a new Intent or new skill feature, go ahead and add it to your skill!